 But Gou has also been accused of political posturing and grandstanding as his donation plan may not come to pass.
 His Tweets and Facebook posts have deflected attention from how he aims to secure shots, feeding into the widespread perception that for Tsai and the DPP, political stakes still trump people’s health.

-Tsai and the DPP are seen as wanting to scupper Gou’s bid as shots he donates would create goodwill he might want to tap for the 2024 race.
+Tsai and the DPP are seen as wanting to scupper Gou’s bid as shots he donates would create goodwill he might want to tap for the 2024 presidential race.

 The China Times, the KMT’s de-facto mouthpiece, said Gou is likely to broach a supply deal with Shanghai Fosun Pharma, the exclusive distribution and marketing agent for BioNTech’s drugs in the Greater China region that includes Taiwan.